theRocket/mixanalytics/lib/lighthouse_sample_readme.txt

 1/ You need a lighthouseapp account
-2/ You need to get an API token for your account and enable access to any projects that you want to sync 3/ You need to be able to run your own copy of rhosync 4/ You need to be able to build for at least one handheld platform using rhodes
+2/ You need to get an API token for your account and enable access to any projects that you want to sync 3/ You need to be able to run your own copy of rhosync

 Rhosync adapters